Romney Marsh The Fifth Continent is known for its natural beauty, the diversity of its habitats, rich history, extensive

 Dymchurch has one of the finest sandy beaches in Kent.
-You can now view realtime pictures streamed from Dymchurch beach.
+You can view real-time pictures streamed from Dymchurch beach.
 The beachcam provides live information on the tide for fisherman and others wishing to use the beach for leisure.
 You can check the tides, see the weather in real time, watch the seagulls and view spectacular sunrises, all live.
 The pictures are live and continuous 24 hours a day from a webcam installed by Dymchurch Parish Council.